Ferlab-Ste-Justine/terracd/README.md

 - **git_triggers**: Boolean flag indicating whether a change in the git history of any of its git sources should also trigger a change, despite the minimum interval of time not having elapsed.

 The **cache** entry takes the following field:
+- **git_sources**: Cache parameters for git repositories in the sources so that cloning the entire repository is not necessary on each execution.
+Note that git sources are already cached on the filesystem if it is persistent so this configuration is to store it in an external store if you run terracd on a transient filesystem.
+  -  **s3**: Configuration if you want to store the git repos in a remote **s3** store.
+It has the following fields:
+    - **endpoint**: Endpoint of the s3 store (ip or domain with port separation by semicolon)
+    - **bucket**: Bucket to store the git repos in
+    - **path**: Path to store the git repos under in the bucket
+    - **region**: Region to use for a multi-region s3 store
+    - **connection_timeout**: Timeout to connect to the s3 store (as a golang duration string)
+    - **request_timeout**: Timeout for requests to the s3 store (as a golang duration string)
+    - **auth**: Authentication parameters.
+It takes the following keys:
+      - **ca_cert**: Path to a CA cert if you s3 store uses a server certificate with a CA not installed in the system.
+      - **key_auth**: Path to a yaml file containing the credentials to authentify to the s3 store.
+It should contained the **access_key** and **secret_key** keys.
+- **providers**: Cache parameters for terraform providers.
+They can be cached on the filesystem or in an s3 store if the filesystem is transient.
   - **versions_file**: Path to a terraform provider versions file to hash in its assembled runtime directory.
 If the sha256 checksum value of this file changes, the cached providers will be discarded and redownloaded.
   - **s3**: Configuration if you want to cache the terraform providers of the pipeline in s3.
 It has the following fields:
     - **endpoint**: Endpoint of the s3 store (ip or domain with port separation by semicolon)
     - **bucket**: Bucket to store the providers in
     - **path**: Path to store the providers under in the bucket
     - **region**: Region to use for a multi-region s3 store
     - **connection_timeout**: Timeout to connect to the s3 store (as a golang duration string)
     - **request_timeout**: Timeout for requests to the s3 store (as a golang duration string)
     - **auth**: Authentication parameters.
 It takes the following keys:
       - **ca_cert**: Path to a CA cert if you s3 store uses a server certificate with a CA not installed in the system.
       - **key_auth**: Path to a yaml file containing the credentials to authentify to the s3 store.
 It should contained the **access_key** and **secret_key** keys.

 The **metrics** entry takes the following fields:
 - **job_name**: Job tag to provide to the exported metric